 If I could do, or be, or create anything that I was able to imagine what would I do, be, or create?

 How can I let go of everything and anything that is NOT an expression of my my divine essence and true brilliance?

-How can I allow myself to fully receive what is mine to divinely experience?
+How can I allow myself to fully receive and embrace what is mine to divinely experience?